-Measles, also known as rubella, is a highly contagious virus transmitted through respiratory droplets or by touching a surface infected with measles and then touching your mucous membranes.1
+Measles is a highly contagious virus transmitted through respiratory droplets or by touching a surface infected with measles and then touching your mucous membranes.1

 Thankfully, the measles vaccination has helped prevent many deaths.

-How contagious are measles?
+How contagious is the measles?

 Measles in Canada is no longer a significant concern; however, outbreaks can happen when an unvaccinated or under-vaccinated individual travels to a region with a measles outbreak and brings the virus back to their home country.3

 Despite vaccination, measles still seriously threatens some regions worldwide as the vaccine protocols are not always adhered to or the vaccine is unavailable.